-I have a Doctor of Philosophy (English) from Western University, supported by SSHRC and OGS funding as well as other scholarships and essay awards.
-I have two Master’s degrees: a Master of English Literature and Language (Carleton) and a Master of Educational Technology (UBC) in 2017.
+I have a Doctor of Philosophy (English, 2010) from Western University, supported by SSHRC and OGS funding.
+I have two Master’s degrees: a Master of English Literature and Language (Carleton, 2003) and a Master of Educational Technology (UBC, 2017).

 Teaching and Teaching Awards

-As a Teaching and Learning Consultant at Conestoga, I facilitate faculty development through workshops as well as courses in the Collaborative and Team-Based Learning micro-credential.
+As a Teaching and Learning Consultant, I facilitate faculty development through consults, observations, workshops, mandatory training courses, and the Collaborative and Team-Based Learning micro-credential.

-My education and teaching interests include theories of adult learning, online and hybrid learning, collaborative learning, research on teaching, oral communication, gender theory and its application, and community-based learning.
-I have a particular passion for orienting new faculty to the College and supporting capstone project development!
+My teaching interests are varied, including theories of adult learning, online and hybrid learning, collaborative learning, research on teaching, gender theory and its application, and games and learning.
+I provide professional development on asynchronous online teaching and learning in online asynchronous courses.

-I have taught over 35 courses in social science, humanities, and education fields at Western U, Brescia UC, Huron UC, and UBC – Okanagan.
+Before joining Conestoga, I taught over 35 courses from first-year to graduate level in social science, humanities, and education fields at Western U, Brescia UC, Huron UC, and UBC (Okanagan).
 I specialize in the major forms of written and oral discourse, marketing and communications, and anti-racist, anti-homophobic gender studies.
-At Conestoga I have taught the following for-credit courses:

 Leadership and Learning in Higher Education

-I have served as thesis examiner for 11 successful doctoral and master’s students at Western University, Athabasca University, and Royal Roads University.
-As a Program Director I supported the development and delivery of a suite of fully master’s and doctoral online professional graduate programs at Western University’s Faculty of Education.
-I have organized several international, national, and local conferences on a range of education topics.
+I have served as Thesis Examiner for 11 doctoral and master’s students at Western University, Athabasca University, and Royal Roads University.
+As a Program Director, I have supported developing and delivering fully online master’s (MPEd) and doctoral (EdD) professional graduate programs at Western’s Faculty of Education.
+I have organized several international, national, and local conferences on various education topics.

 I have participated as a lead and team member on multiple provincially funded open education projects, including The Hidden Curriculum (2022) and Student 2 Scholar (2015), which was awarded a Special Achievement Award from the Ontario Libraries Association (OCULA) in 2017 and the PRIMO Site of the Month award in 2016, and the Hidden Curriculum (2022).